 - ½ tsp oregano

-- 1 tsp gluten free Worcestershire sauce see suggestions in the post
+- 1 teaspoon gluten free Worcestershire sauce see suggestions in the post

 - 1 c corn, frozen or canned